lquatrin/i3d21/assignment_7.md

 ### Batched Rendering

-Using the **look_at_view_transform** method, it is possible to create a batch of different cameras to visualize the mesh at different viewpoints:
+Using the **look_at_view_transform** method, it is possible to create a batch of different cameras to visualize the mesh at different viewpoints, by passing a 1D tensor with different values:

 ![Batch of cows](data/imgs/a7/3_0.png)

-Here we have two different views, each one rendering the current mesh in a different viewport:
+After running this example, i made a batch of 2 images to generate two meshes facing each other:

 <img src="data/imgs/a7/4_1.png" width="30%">

-If we want to create a single object of **Meshes** with two objects, we use the method **join_meshes_as_scene**, and render the scene again:
+Then, to put two meshes in a same scene, i used the method **join_meshes_as_scene**, to create a single object of **Meshes** with two objects.
+To generate a similar result with two meshes facing each other, i used the object that i rotated before and offset both meshes so they not overlap.
+Then, i just rendered the scene again:

 ```python
 offset1 = mesh.verts_padded().new_tensor([0, 0, -1]).expand(mesh.verts_packed().shape)